 Williams was both a songsmith and lyricist, but he’s most known for his lyrics, which often painted pictures of loneliness.
 “I’ll take my memories to bed / And know that I’ll be waking up alone,” sings Greg Pope on “Waking Up Alone.”
 In “You’re Gone,” a song he wrote for Diamond Rio, Phil Ajjarapu sings, “The good news is I’m better for the time we spent together / And the bad news is you’re gone.”
 What a stark contrast in the span of two lines.
 The melodies are sometimes perfect; the words are poignant and honest.
 And that’s what made him so good.

 As Carl Wiser wrote in Songwriting Magazine, Paul Williams wrote the soundtrack to a generation.
 With a documentary and now a tribute album, Paul Williams is earning the reputation as being one of the 1970s’ premier songwriters.
-And Andrew Curry pays him a proper tribute with yet another compilation of memorable covers that remind us of Williams’ talents.
+And with White Lace and Promises, Andrew Curry pays him a proper tribute with yet another compilation of memorable covers that remind us of Williams’ talents.